lgaida/mediumish-gohugo-theme/README.md

       category: categories
       tag: tags

-...which adds authors as a custom taxonomy, and adds back the categories and tags taxonomiies.
+...which adds authors as a custom taxonomy, and adds back the categories and tags taxonomies, which would otherwise be removed.

 ## Adding a new Author to the site

-Add an author to the site by adding new content to the `authors` directory like so:
+Add an author to the site by adding a new author page to the `authors` directory like so:

     hugo new content authors/luke/_index.md

-This command generates a new content page for the author at `/content/authors/luke-skywalker/_index.md`, pre-populates the front matter fields `name`, in Initial Caps; `title`, based on the site-wide `title` from `hugo.toml`; and a default `thumbnail`.
+In this example, this command generates a new content page for Luke Skywalker at `/content/authors/luke-skywalker/_index.md`, pre-populates the front matter fields `name`, in Initial Caps; `title`, based on the site-wide `title` from `hugo.toml`; and a default `thumbnail`.
 The generated author page leaves the `linkedin`, `twitter`, and `email` fields blank, and adds a generated sample bio into the content section.
 For example:

     ---
     name: "Luke Skywalker"